ServBay Documentation: Manage Databases with Adminer

 localhost

 .
-Socket connections are generally more efficient. - Username: Find the MariaDB/MySQL username in the ServBay app under "Database".
+Socket connections are usually more efficient. - Username: Find the MariaDB/MySQL username in the ServBay app under "Database."

 - Server: Enter